drmason13/numberfile/README.md

 > These are planned features.
 They are checked once complete.

-* [ ] prefix all files in the current directory with a number.
+* [x] prefix all files in the current directory with a number.
 ```sh
 numberfile
 ```

-* [ ] prefix all files at the given path, a folder or glob path.
+* [~] prefix all files at the given path, a folder or glob path - glob paths not ready yet.
 ```sh
 # all markdown files in the book directory in the current folder
 numberfile book/*.md